Michel Lewandowski

 Michel Lewandowski (born Mieczyslaus Lewandowski; 28 May 1914 – 7 September 1990) was a professional footballer who played as a midfielder.
-He played his entire career in France and was a French military international.
+Born in the Kingdom of Prussia, he played his entire career in France and was a French military international.

 Playing career

 Mieczyslaus Lewandowski was born in Waltrop in the Kingdom of Prussia, German Empire.
 He was of Polish descent.
 Having first played for Pogon-Marles and Béthune, Lewandowski was discovered by Lens in 1938, where he became professional.
 He played eleven matches for Lens in the 1938–39 Division 1.
 In 1945, he signed for Roubaix-Tourcoing.
 He won the 1946–47 Division 1 with the club before leaving in 1950, signing for JA Armentières that year.

-Naturalized in February 1939, Lewandowski was selected for the France military national team.
+Naturalized on 23 February 1939, Lewandowski was selected for the France military national team.

 Managerial career

 After his retiring from football, Lewandowski went on to coach US Billy-Berclau and AS Lens.